Refreshing Cucumber Water

 Benefits of cucumber water

-Along with a host of super healthy stuff, cucumbers contain B vitamins and antioxidants.
-And since they’re comprised of about 95% water already they’re a natural fit when whipping up a beverage that is said to be a great detox tool.
+Cucumbers are comprised of about 95% water already.
+Therefore they’re a natural fit when whipping up a beverage that is said to be a great detox tool.

 Staying hydrated with drinks that compel us to drink them because they taste great can even keep hunger between meal times at bay.